 Gravity Drainage for Tesco

 The new Tesco Kildare Town store was officially opened today, Monday 5th of December, creating over 130 new jobs.
-CapCon Engineering were commissioned to install both a gravity drainage and siphonic drainage system at the site.
+CapCon Engineering were commissioned to install both a gravity drainage and siphonic rainwater system at the site.

 Local suppliers to the store include Kildare Chilling, Kildare Town; Paul Brophy, Naas; Brady Family, Naas and Green Isle, Naas.
 Tesco is one of the biggest supporters of the Irish food and drink industry, with €655 million worth of exports of Irish food into the Tesco Group annually.